DoctorKhan/The-Social-Game-Book/src/40_part/280_the_unsolved_mystery.md

 ### The Synthesis: AI as Clockmaker, Humanity as Gardener

-Here's what I realized: The problem isn't technology itself—it's that Engine protocols have invaded Family spaces.
+Here's what I realized: The problem isn't technology itself—it's that Machine protocols have invaded Kin spaces.
 But what if we could use technology to create a hard separation, allowing each to thrive in its proper domain?

 AI is the ultimate Clockmaker tool.
 Its proper function lies in building supportive scaffolding for human Gardens to grow, rather than replacing human judgment.

-**AI Manages the Engine Sphere:**
+**AI Manages the Machine Sphere:**

 - **Global Logistics**: Optimizing supply chains to eliminate waste and ensure abundance
 - **Resource Allocation**: Managing complex environmental and economic data for sustainability